Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.23 Javascript ES6 Map, Filter, Reduce/README.md

 When you need to perform an operation on arrays, recall the goals of these methods: `map` for transforming arrays, `filter` for selecting items, `reduce` for accumulating values, and `find`/`findIndex` for locating items.

 Consult the MDN Developer Docs for detailed information and examples on each method.
 These functions have been supported across browsers since before ES6, ensuring compatibility.

+## Practical Challenge: Truncating Emoji Meanings

+Let's apply what we've learned with a challenge.

+You have an array called `emojipedia` imported from a file, which contains objects with a `meaning` property holding text.

+Your task is to create a new array containing only the `meaning` text from each object, but truncated to a maximum of 100 characters.

+This is useful for creating uniformly sized cards or boxes on a webpage.

+Hint: Use the `substring` method to truncate strings.